Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Render.md

 ### Description:
 It can handle the `BaseRendererComponent` objects.
-The `ComponentManager` has 2 objects.
+The `ComponentManager` has 2 from it.
 One for `RendererComponentHandler` and one for `LateRendererComponentHandler`.

 ### Header: